ryancblack/TFSFoDIntegration/README.md

-## HPE Fortify on Demand - Team Foundation Server Build Integration
+## HPE Fortify on Demand - TFS Build Integration

 This project aims to provide a simple example of Microsoft Team Foundation Server integration with the HPE Fortify on Demand uploader tool available to customers.

 The PowerShell script, located on the server with the upload tool, may be called via a Build Definition with required parameters.
-Please review the included PDF for detailed instructions.
+Please review the included PDF for detailed information.